isarlab-department-engineering/ARDVO/README.md

 ## 1. Project Agrobot
-The AGROBOT project was funded by <i>Umbria Region PSR program 2014-2020, Focus Area 2A</i>  and aims to develop and demonstrate in real application contexts the technologies necessary to automate some crop scouting and monitoring operations (mainly related to olive grove and vineyard).
+AGROBOT is a project funded by <i>Umbria Region PSR program 2014-2020, Focus Area 2A</i> and aims to develop and demonstrate in real application contexts the technologies necessary to automate some crop scouting and monitoring operations (mainly related to olive grove and vineyard).
 The explicit objective of the project is to use  state-of-the-art technologies in the field of mobile robotics and image processing in order to reduce the time and costs of regularly monitoring the physiological and phytosanitary crop state.